Hunter Biden’s lawyers say gun portion of plea deal remains valid after special counsel announcement

-Biden’s attorney argued in court documents late Sunday that an agreement sparing him prosecution on a felony gun charge still is in place even though the plea agreement on misdemeanor tax offenses largely unraveled during a court appearance last month.
+As House Republicans continued their own investigations, Biden’s attorney argued in court documents that an agreement sparing him prosecution on a felony gun charge still is in place even though the plea deal on misdemeanor tax offenses largely unraveled during a court appearance last month.

 His lawyer argues the Justice Department decided to “renege” on its end of the deal on tax charges.
 The agreement on the gun charge also contains an immunity clause against federal prosecutions for some other potential crimes.

-Biden plans to abide by the terms of that agreement, including not using drugs or alcohol, attorney Christopher Clark said in court filings.
-He said prosecutors invited them to begin plea negotiations in May, “largely dictated” the language of the agreement and signed it, so should also be bound by it.
+Biden plans to abide by the terms of that agreement, including not using drugs or alcohol, attorney Christopher Clark said in court papers filed late Sunday.
+Prosecutors who “largely dictated” the agreement after inviting them to begin plea negotiations in May should also be bound by it, he argued.

 It’s unclear whether prosecutors agree that the gun agreement remains valid.
 U.S. District Judge Maryellen Noreika ordered them to respond by Tuesday.
 The Justice Department did not immediately respond to a message seeking comment.